What to take into consideration

 This non-profit organization has information on many psychoactives:

 We need to recognize that drugs may be dangerous depending on the dose of the drug and the person using it.
 When drugs are mixed, the effects can be worse.
-Countries that see declined in drug use offer medical care to drug addicted people since most people end up wanting to quit but struggle with getting that to happen.
+Countries that see declines in drug use offer medical care to drug addicted people since most people end up wanting to quit but struggle with getting that to happen.
 The urge to have the drug can be stronger than other thing's in a person's life and they might find themselves stealing or doing things they would never otherwise do just to get high one more time.

 Drugs that are less dangerous may be laced with hard drugs so questioning the source is very important.